ricardosantinofloresalvarez-hub/Manifiesto1/replit.md

 3. **Shared Types**: TypeScript types shared between frontend/backend via /shared
 4. **React Query**: Automatic caching, refetching, and state management for server data
 5. **Base64 Images**: Simplifies demo, but should migrate to blob storage for production
+6. **Form Input Strategy**: Quantity and value fields use string state internally, converted to numbers for API to fix editability issues in controlled inputs

 ### Testing Strategy